 Although we all hope the worst never happens, you should know and follow our council's procedures for handling emergency incidents.
-Remember, at the scene of an incident, safety is your first priority.
+Remember, at the scene of an incident, safety is your fi st priority.

 - 1. Care for the injured and call 911 if necessary. - 2.
 Secure the immediate surroundings and account for all girls and volunteers. - 3.
 Contact your campaign manager. - 4.
-Refer all media inquiries to the chief executive officer or chief experience officer.
+Refer all media inquiries to the chief executive officer or chief membership and marketing officer.